 Marcia Bertschi, Quality Advisor, Northern Health

-The Partnership Alliance represents key stakeholders in the field of dementia care.
-It provides overall guidance to Clear and identifies opportunities for alignment between partners and Clear.
+The Partnership Alliance represents key stakeholders in the field of dementia care, who provide overall guidance to Clear and identify opportunities for alignment between partners and Clear.

 Alzheimer’s Society of BC

 BC College of Family Physicians